yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

 Being short sighted one could reduce the role of Hakyll to:

->create (resp. update) %html file when I create (resp. change) a markdown file.
+> create (resp. update) %html file
+> when I create (resp. change) a markdown file.

 While it sounds easy, there are a lot of hidden details:

 - Add metadatas like keywords.
 - Create an archive page containing a list of all the posts.
 - Deal with static files.
-- Creating an RSS feed.
+- Creating an %rss feed.
 - Filter the content with some function.
 - Dealing with dependencies.